-If your baby is formula fed, you should give them vitamin drops from the age of six months or if they are drinking less than 500ml of formula milk a day.
+If your baby is formula fed, you should give them vitamin

+drops if they are drinking less than 500ml of formula milk a day.
 Some babies may need to be given vitamin D supplements from birth, see page 56 for more information.
 You can buy suitable drops at any pharmacy.